sammancoaching/ensemble-machine/README.md

 # Ensemble Machine
 Support scripts for Samman Coaches to provision practice machines on AWS EC2.
+This is useful for technical coaches who want participants to be able to very quickly get up and running writing code and unit tests in an exercise without having to install anything at all on their local machine.

+## Create a new practice machine that uses JetBrains Projector
+Use this script:

+    python summon.py --help

+This script can create machines that use [JetBrains Projector](https://lp.jetbrains.com/projector/) so you can code in an IDE in a web browser without installing anything locally.

+## List all the instances you have created
+Use this script:

+    $ python instances.py --help

+This should list all the machines you have started, and the urls your participants can use to access them.

+## Clone a code kata repo to a machine
+Use this script:

+    python clone_kata.py --help

+This is a convenience for copying the same kata starting position to all your machines.
+You will still need to go in by hand on each machine and navigate the IDE to open the relevant folder.

+## Shut down a machine
+Use the AWS console to change the state to "stopped".
+(We don't have a script for this yet).

+# Initial Setup
-Before these will work you will need:
+Before these scripts will work you will need:
 * an account on AWS
 * AWS user with credentials for programmatic access to ec2 and route53
 * a aws_machine_spec.json file specifying default settings for machines in all regions.
 * a aws_zones.json file specifying pem file, images and security groups for each AWS region you want to use.
 * a DNS name your machines can use in their urls.

+The sections below go through all these items in turn.

 ### AWS user with credentials for programmatic access
 These scripts use a [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html) client to update your AWS configuration.
 The user should have access to both ec2 and route53.
 You set up new users in the "IAM" part of AWS.
 I created a UserGroup for my user with permissions: